Kinolog76/Kinolog76/README.md

 ---

-⭐️ Open to remote Frontend Developer positions (React + TypeScript)
+⭐ Open to remote Front-End Developer positions focused on React, TypeScript, and Next.js.